 Figure 5: Concept 2 - Delivery of projects within an organisational structure; both with sustainability reporting loops embedded.

 The project context is important, especially in its relationship with stakeholders, such as clients, designers, and contractors, because alignment of what success means to different stakeholders is a critical success factor in itself.
 However, these relationships indicate that the project sits at both inter and intra organisational boundaries, where each organisation has its own sustainability reporting requirements as part of an annual reporting cycle.
-This is highlighted in , which shows the proliferation of sustainability reporting instruments; currently in excess of 400, including 170 government and stock exchange / financial market regulations, 129 Codes of Conduct or Guidance, 8 Standards, as well as a myriad of other industry frameworks (KPMG, 2017).
+This is highlighted in Figure , which shows the proliferation of sustainability reporting instruments; currently in excess of 400, including 170 government and stock exchange / financial market regulations, 129 Codes of Conduct or Guidance, 8 Standards, as well as a myriad of other industry frameworks (KPMG, 2017).

 Figure 6 about here